Hear All Bowls

 Who?

-What we do know is that in the recent past, say 50-60 years ago, handmade brass bowls were the staple in kitchens and the marketplace for storage eating and cooking.
+What we do know is that in the recent past, say 50-75 years ago, handmade bronze bowls were the staple in kitchens and the marketplace for storage eating and cooking.
 You never see spices in a street market displayed in a singing bowl or get served dal in one anymore but that was common in living memory.

 At the present time the bowls are coming out of the homes in rural communities for the practical reason that modern plastics, aluminum and stainless steel are better suited for the mundane tasks these artifacts are now employed for.
 A bowl that has been in a home for generations is easily let go of because items of antiquity are simply not valued in that culture in the way antiques are in ours.